Kunkgg/dwm/readme.md

 ## Patches and features

-xrdb
+  - xrdb

-*   read colors from xrdb (.Xresources)
+    read colors from xrdb (.Xresources)

-scratchpad
+  - scratchpad

-*   scratchpad accessible with mod+shift+enter
+    scratchpad accessible with mod+shift+enter

-sticky
+  - sticky

-*   windows can be made sticky
+    windows can be made sticky

-stacker
+  - stacker

-*   provides comprehensive utilities for managing the client stack.
+    provides comprehensive utilities for managing the client stack.

-noborder
+  - noborder

-*   Remove the border when there is only one window visible.
+    Remove the border when there is only one window visible.

-dwmc
+  - dwmc
+    Simple dwmc client using a fork of fsignal to communicate with dwm

+  - vanitygaps
+    like i3-gaps around windows and bar

+  - shiftview
+    shiftview to cycle tags

+  - layouts
+    fibonacci

+    centeredmaster(centeredmaster and centeredfloatingmaster)

 *   Simple dwmc client using a fork of fsignal to communicate with dwm